garrandall/popular-music-data/tracks/white-iverson-post-malone.md

 I'm the answer, never question
 Lace up, learn a lesson
-Bitch, I'm saucin' (Wow), I do this often, don't do no talkin' (No) My options right when I walk in, jump all them Jordans (Ooh) I'm ballin', money jumpin'
+Bitch, I'm saucin' (Wow), I do this often, don't do no talkin' (No) My options right when I walk in, jump all them Jordans (Oh) I'm ballin', money jumpin'
 Like I'm Davis from New Orleans
 Or bitch I'm Harden, I don't miss nothin'